browserengineering/book/book/animations.md

     Time in raster-and-draw on average: 8ms
     Time in render on average: 1ms

-[^same-perf]: It turns out the render cost is about the same in this case, because the size of the DOM is so small.
+[^same-perf]: It turns out the cost is about the same for both threads in this case, because the size of the DOM is so small.

 So GPU acceleration yields something like a 60% reduction in browser thread time.
 This is a great improvement, but still 8ms is a lot for such a simple